Castle Bromwich: Other places of interest

 Two of the old coaching inns still exist.
-'The Bradford Arms' was built in 1723 on the site of an earlier pub called 'The White Lion'.
+The Bradford Arms was built in 1723 on the site of an earlier pub called "The White Lion".
 The high doors to the coach houses can still be seen.
 Law courts and Catholic services have been held here.
 It is the oldest pub in the village.
-'The Coach and Horses' dated from the 18th century and stood in the front drive of the present public house.
+The Coach and Horses dated from the 18th century and stood in the front drive of the present public house.
 This was built in the 1920s and re-roofed in 1938 when the thatched roof caught fire.
-Additionally, 'The Castle' dates to the early 18th century and was the village alehouse.
+Additionally, The Castle dates to the early 18th century and was the village alehouse.
 Later it became a general stores and then a private residence.
-The 17th century Georgian style 'The Bridgeman Arms Inn' is now also a private residence.
+The 17th century Georgian style Bridgeman Arms Inn is now also a private residence.

-Adjacent to 'The Bridgeman Arms Inn' were several cottages, used for servants, and an estate office for the Earl of Bradford who then owned much of the land in Castle Bromwich.
+Adjacent to the Bridgeman Arms Inn were several cottages, used for servants, and an estate office for the Earl of Bradford who then owned much of the land in Castle Bromwich.
 The first Police Station was also established here under Pc Charlie Whale, before moving to a specialist house and lock up near to the Coach and Horses.
 When the Kingshurst estate was built policing was from a two-man unit there, this closed down when the new Chelmsley Wood station opened.
 Part of the Inn was destroyed by a bomb in World War II, when two platoons of the Home Guard were based there.
 A 17th-century well was found in the courtyard of the cottages.
 The cottages and office have now been replaced by a service road and new houses.

-St Mary and St Margaret's Church of England Primary School – was built in the 19th century and demolished in 1968 when the move was complete to larger premises with playing fields.
+St Mary and St Margaret's Church of England Primary School was built in the 19th century and demolished in 1968 when the move was complete to larger premises with playing fields.
 Private housing now covers the site.

-Harvey's Drapery Shop – was a single storey extension to the main house.
+Harvey's Drapery Shop was a single storey extension to the main house.
 Originally it was a druggist's (the only one between Birmingham and Coleshill).
 The visiting doctor from Coleshill arrived on horseback to take his surgery in a room in the house.
 Later it became a two-storey extension to the house and the extended house was the home of the village electrician.
 It is now a private residence.